By Ekemelu Nnoli

 at least appear to have a conscience when approached by the collector.
 One

-might consider this as being naïve but it’s worth a try.
+might consider this to be naïve, but it’s worth a try.

 collectors since they refuse to respect the sequence of the art value-chain and